just-boris/require-mini/README.md

 ## Overview

-It's library with [require.js](https://github.com/jrburke/requirejs/) compatible API and full-plugin support.
+It's library with [require.js](https://github.com/jrburke/requirejs/) compatible API and full support of plugins.
 Some of features we don't support for now, but most of functions works properly.
 Look at examples in our [tests](test).

 In the most cases you can just switch from original `require.js` to our `require-mini` without any code modifications.